stenarm/NppDB/README.md

 # NppDB
 This is a repository containing further implementation of NppDB for my master thesis "Creating a Plugin for Source Code Editor Notepad++ that Simplifies SQL
 Programming in MS Access Databases".
-NppDB is a Notepad++ Plugin for supporting connection to different databases, execute sql statements and show the result.
+NppDB is a Notepad++ plugin originally developed by [Sangkyu Jung](https://github.com/gutkyu/NppDB) for supporting connection to different databases, execute SQL statements and show query results.

 ## GUI Features
 ![structure image](https://raw.githubusercontent.com/gutkyu/NppDB/gh-pages/images/NppDB_All_n.png)